What’s the most important part of a thriving business?

 Example #2 – Loyalty programs: A loyalty program can be a great way to retain customers if you sell frequently re-ordered products.

-The most common and successful examples of this are fast food places.
-Every purchase is a change to earn rewards which you can claim via an app.
+The most common and successful examples are fast food places.
+Every purchase is a chance to earn rewards, which you can claim via an app.

 Online stores also take advantage of this type of program.

-Example #3 – Bonus events: Any potentially free thing you can offer your customers is good.
+Example #3 – Bonus events: Any free thing you can offer customers is good—especially when it’s tied to loyalty.

 For example, e.l.f. has tiered benefits that link to customer loyalty: